 How to Detect and Fix Sprinkler Water Leaks in Your Irrigation System

 Imagine sitting in the lounge chair enjoying your morning coffee.
 The sprinkler system activates and the sound of water gently sprays around the yard.
 Ah, the quiet life, is there anything better?
 You finish up your coffee and step onto the patio to admire your garden in its full mid-summer glory.
 That’s when you see the pooled water in the far corner of the yard.
 You cringe and imagine the soggy ground and the damaged grass.
-A water leak in your sprinkler system can be a real headache.
+A sprinkler system leak can be a real headache.
 In this guide, we provide you with tips to detect and fix water leaks in your sprinkler system, so you’ll never have to worry about having your mornings ruined again.

 How to Detect and Fix Sprinkler Water Leaks in Your Irrigation System